 You are doing some heavy activity or movement.
 Even when dogs can walk nicely on leash, it’s best to use a harness if you’re going for an on-leash run, hike, or other big adventure.
-A good harness that does not restrict shoulder movement will keep your dog comfortable while doing heavy activity.
+A good-quality dog harness that does not restrict shoulder movement will keep your dog comfortable while doing heavy activity.
 If you’re off-leash, go ahead and use a collar.

 If your dog is pulling you at all, as in canicross or skijoring, ensure that you have a harness specifically made for this.
 Harnesses that are made for pulling are very different from your average walking harness.

 In most cases, a good-fitting harness is a safe bet.
 The only time that I purposely avoid a harness with a dog is if the dog is afraid of the harness, we cannot find a harness that fits the dog properly, or the dog has an injury (like a rash on her stomach) that makes harnesses uncomfortable.